akashagarwal7/tsay/README.md

 `tsay` will play a nice speech text, bounce the terminal icon in dock and display the completion time of the command appended in the window.

+It is also possible to pass in a parameter to override the default text to speech.

+`tsay "command complete"`

 ## Upgrading
 To upgrade `tsay` to the latest version, run:
 `brew upgrade tsay`